cazbella/work-day-scheduler/README.md

 ![Screenshot of landing area](assets/images/Screenshot-landing-area.png)

-One of the hardest things on this project was understanding the logic behind setItem and getItem, and how the web browser works.
+One of the hardest things on this project was understanding the logic behind 'setItem' and 'getItem', and how the web browser works.
 I also had to look up a lot of syntax and stil have a lot to try to remember here!
 I also screen recorded a video but

 I have completed a JavaScript course previously, but I had not encountered some of the syntax required.
 I have used a lot of the logic that we talked about in class this week.